didier-durand/AgentEvolver/docs/guidelines/env_service.md

 ## API Interaction Flow
-Our EnvService communicates via HTTP requests, primarily through the `EnvClient` located at `env_service/env_client.py`, which handles the service connection and has already been integrated into **BeyondAgent**.
+Our EnvService communicates via HTTP requests, primarily through the `EnvClient` located at `env_service/env_client.py`, which handles the service connection and has already been integrated into **AgentEvolver**.

 1. **Query Task Candidates (Optional):**
    `POST /get_env_profile`